 As I write this, we’re just a few weeks away from the world’s largest plein air event, and I’m getting more excited by the day.
-It’s my first time attending the Plein Air Convention and Expo (PACE), and it’s my first time visiting the Santa Fe area.
+It’s my first time attending the Plein Air Convention and Expo (PACE), and it’s my first time visiting the San Francisco area.
 As a newbie, I thought it would be a good idea to review the event’s FAQs.

-While some of the info I found there applies specifically to PACE, you’ll see that some is helpful for attending any type of plein air painting event, especially if you’re flying with art supplies.
-Use the comment section below to give me your advice for either PACE, Santa Fe, or just to say hello!
+While some of the info I found applies specifically to PACE, you’ll see that some is helpful for attending any type of plein air painting event, especially if you’re flying with art supplies.
+Use the comment section below to give me your advice for either PACE, San Francisco, or just to say hello!

-Plein Air Painting in Santa Fe (and Beyond)
+Plein Air Painting in San Francisco (and Beyond)

 Outerwear for Painting Outdoors in the Southwest

 - warm clothes and items that you can layer – we don’t know what the weather will do!